zhumaniyaz17/finalexam/question_cEIjN.md

-Which one of the following functions is just a back-end the others?
+Which one of the following functions is the back-end for the others?
 * ``execl``
 * ``execle``
 * ``execve``